The South Beach Way to Get Around

 Service Zones and Practical Rules

-Citi Bike Miami’s service zone covers Miami Beach (South Beach, Mid-Beach, and North Beach as far as Surfside and Bay Harbor Islands) and mainland Miami (Brickell, Downtown, Wynwood, Edgewater, Coconut Grove, and Bayfront Park).
-You can pick up a bike in South Beach and dock it in Wynwood — it all works within the same system and app.
+Citi Bike Miami’s service zone covers Miami Beach and mainland Miami including Brickell, Downtown, Wynwood, Edgewater, Coconut Grove, and Bayfront Park.
+You can pick up a bike in South Beach and dock it in Wynwood.
+In fact, it all works within the same system and app.

 A few rules to keep in mind.
-Electric-assisted bikes are not permitted on the Beachwalk, on any sidewalk in Miami or Miami Beach, on the pedestrian-only sections of Lincoln Road Mall, or inside South Pointe Park.
+Electric-assisted bikes are not permitted on the Beachwalk or on any sidewalk in Miami or Miami Beach.
+They are also restricted on the pedestrian-only sections of Lincoln Road Mall or inside South Pointe Park.
 Standard pedal bikes are welcome throughout.
-Citi Bikes of any kind are not permitted on the Metrorail or MetroMover.
-Always dock at an official station — undocked bikes are still on your rental meter.
+Moreover, Citi Bikes of any kind are not permitted on the Metrorail or MetroMover.
+Always dock at an official station. undocked bikes are still on your rental meter.
 Check citibikemiami.com/map for prohibited e-bike zones.

 Miami Beach is a barrier island roughly 10 miles long and about 3 miles wide at its widest point.
-That sounds manageable — until you factor in summer heat, limited parking, and a traffic grid that slows to a crawl on weekend nights when Ocean Drive is fully packed.
+That sounds manageable — until you factor in summer heat, limited parking, and a traffic grid that slows to a crawl on weekend nights.
 Citi Bike cuts through all of that.
-It is the fastest door-to-door option for most short trips on the island, and it is cheap enough to use daily without thinking twice.
+Notably, it is the fastest door-to-door option for most short trips on the island, and it is cheap enough to use daily without thinking twice.

-For errands, a Standard membership at $15 per month means you can hit the Publix on 5th, the CVS on Alton Road, the Whole Foods on Alton, or the Saturday Farmers Market at South Pointe Park without paying for parking or waiting for a ride.
+For errands, a Standard membership means you can hit the Publix on 5th or the CVS on Alton Road without paying for parking.
 You are docked and inside the store within minutes.
-For beach days, the station density along Ocean Drive and Collins Ave means there is almost always a bike available near your hotel — and you can ride right up to the nearest boardwalk access point.
+Furthermore, for beach days, the station density means there is almost always a bike available near your hotel.
+You can ride right up to the nearest boardwalk access point.

 For nightlife, a bike is often the fastest way to move between spots on a Friday or Saturday night.
-From your hotel in Mid-Beach down to LIV on Collins, from a dinner on Lincoln Road over to Club Space in Downtown, or bar-hopping along Washington Avenue — biking beats waiting for a surge-priced ride every time.
-Service runs 24 hours, so you are never stranded.
+Biking beats waiting for a surge-priced ride every time.
+Meanwhile, service runs 24 hours, so you are never stranded.
 You can find HeatTheVibe’s full Miami nightlife guide to pair your rides with the best spots in town.

 For hotel visitors, Citi Bike is one of the easiest ways to see more of the city without renting a car.
 Bike the Miami Beach Boardwalk from 5th Street up to 46th Street.
-Ride over the Venetian Causeway into Edgewater or Wynwood for a day trip.
-Explore the Art Deco streets of the Historic District at 10 miles per hour.
-The city looks better from a bike than from the back of an Uber.
+Ride over the Venetian Causeway into Edgewater for a day trip.
+Above all, the city looks better from a bike than from the back of an Uber.

 One Practical Takeaway for April 2026

 If you are a Miami Beach resident and you are not already enrolled in the resident incentive program, walk into the store at 723 Washington Ave with your proof of residency and sign up.
-Three free 30-minute rides per month costs you nothing — that is a round trip to the beach and back, every month, on the city.
+Three free 30-minute rides per month costs you nothing.
+In fact, that is a round trip to the beach and back every month on the city.
 If you already have a membership and it has been 12 months, ask about Option B and get a free month credited automatically.
 It takes five minutes and it is one of the most overlooked perks in South Beach.

 Frequently Asked Questions